Felsőtárkány: Coat of arms

-The Coat of Arms of Felsőtárkány is divided into four parts and framed with gold.
-On the left is a brown head of a stag, symbolizing hunting and game-breeding.
-On the right, a special and rare wild flower can be seen, called Boldogasszony papucsa (lady's-slipper orchid), a species unique to Hungary.
+The Coat of Arms of Felsőtárkány is divided into four sections, and framed with gold.
+On the top left is a brown head of a stag, symbolizing hunting and game-breeding.
+On the top right, a special and rare wild flower can be seen, called Boldogasszony papucsa (lady's-slipper orchid), a species unique to Hungary.
 The bottom of the shield is divided in two, as white and blue parts with opposite-coloured waves representing Brook Tárkány and Brook Imókő, flowing through the village symbolically.